rexblack/php-micro/README.md

 ### Configuration

-Copy `index.php` into your project directory and place a file named `config.php` next to it.
+Copy `index.php` and `.htaccess` into your project directory and place a file named `config.php` next to it.

 Specify your database connection and routes as follows: